Wilhelm Steinitz: Rivalry with Zukertort

 Steinitz's long lay-off caused some commentators to suggest that Zukertort, who had scored some notable tournament victories, should be regarded as the world chess champion.
 As an example, The Chess Player's Chronicle in July 1883 opined that 'Steinitz was, at one time, fairly entitled to the position of champion...He has just taken an inferior place to Zukertort, in a tournament, and for the time being Zukertort, in the opinion of some, becomes champion'.
+Zukertort, the son of Jewish converts to Protestantism who missionized among Polish Jews, told Steinitz: "You are not a chessplayer, but a Jew".

 Comeback success

 Steinitz returned to serious competitive chess in the Vienna 1882 chess tournament, which has been described as the strongest chess tournament of all time at that point.
 Despite a shaky start he took equal first place with Szymon Winawer, ahead of James Mason, Zukertort, George Henry Mackenzie, Blackburne, Berthold Englisch, Paulsen and Mikhail Chigorin, and drew the play-off match.

-Visits US
+Visits the United States

-Steinitz visited the US, mainly the Philadelphia area, from December 1882 to May 1883.
+Steinitz visited the United States, mainly the Philadelphia area, from December 1882 to May 1883.
 He was given an enthusiastic reception.
 Steinitz played several exhibitions, many casual games, and a match for stakes of £50 with a wealthy amateur.
 He also won three more serious matches with two New World professionals, Alexander Sellman (Steinitz won both) and the Cuban champion Celso Golmayo Zúpide.
 The match with Golmayo was abandoned when Steinitz was leading (eight wins, one draw, one loss).
 His hosts even arranged a visit to New Orleans, where Paul Morphy lived.